John Diston Powles

 John Diston Powles (c.
 1787 – 14 September 1867) was an English businessman.
+He was known for his promotion and speculation in shares for ventures in South America that included mining and farming enterprises.

 Powles & Co.

 Powles was involved in numerous companies, typically as a major shareholder who was also chairman.
 Powles, Brothers & Co. refers to a London company set up by Powles and two brothers, having dealings with Latin America.

 Share promotion and Benjamin Disraeli

 In the mid-1820s Powles was heavily involved in the promotion of South American mining companies, and enlisted a young Benjamin Disraeli to write pamphlets promoting these mines, particularly those in Chile.
 Disraeli gained experience and material for his first novel Vivian Grey (1826), in which Powles and his wife appear as Mr and Mrs Millions.
 But speculation in shares caused Disraeli to be saddled by debts, and these took decades to pay off.

 South American satrap

-In 1823 Gran Colombia applied to Powles for colonists.
-They came, in the form of the Topo Valley settlers, Scottish and Irish, but the colony was unsuccessful.
-The British government under George Canning decided to recognise the new Latin American nations, created by the rebellion against the Spanish Empire, at the end of 1824.
-Shares in South American mines leapt in value.
+In 1823 Gran Colombia applied to Diston Powles for colonists to settle in Venezuela in farm colonies but at that time the British government under George Canning do not recognised the new Latin American nations, created by the rebellion against the Spanish Empire.
+Only after the battle of Ayacucho at the end of 1824 the United Kingdom established formal relations leapt in value the South American farm colonies and mines.

+In 1825 Scottish and Irish contracted by Powles in London came in the form of the Topo Tacagua Valley settlers, but the colony was unsuccessful.

-Powles was the most active British merchant in Colombia at this period, operating through local agents.
+Powles was the most active British merchant in Gran Colombia at this period, operating through local agents.
 In the area of present-day Venezuela, his commercial dominance was very marked, and persisted for nearly two decades.
 He weathered the financial storm of the Panic of 1825, and continued with South American mining ventures, and a Gran Colombia loan.
 The Colombian Mining Association, a company set up by Powles and others, acquired mines in Antioquia State and Mariquita.
-William Wills went out from the United Kingdom to Bogota for the Association in 1826, and settled in South America.
+William Wills went out from the United Kingdom to Bogotá for the Association in 1826, and settled in South America.

-Powles was involved also in the creation of the St. John d'el Rey Mining Company in 1830 and served as its first chairman.
+In Brazil Powles was involved also in the creation of the St. John d'el Rey Mining Company in 1830 and served as its first chairman.

 An associate and founding director of the company was James Vetch.